BizPlan Genius

 Balance sheet: Your assets, liabilities, and equity at a point in time.

-Be honest about your assumptions.
-Every projection is a guess built on other guesses: your conversion rate, average order value, customer acquisition cost, churn rate.
-State them clearly.
-An investor will respect you more for honest math than for numbers you clearly pulled out of thin air.
+Be honest about assumptions.
+Every financial projection is based on assumptions: your conversion rate, average order value, customer acquisition cost, churn rate.
+State these assumptions clearly.
+Investors appreciate transparency far more than optimistic fiction.

 Step 7: Outline Your Operations Plan

 Include: Your legal structure (LLC, corporation, sole proprietorship).
 Key team members and their qualifications.
 Your location and facilities.
 Technology and tools you use.
 Key partnerships or vendors.
-Milestones and timeline for the next 12-24 months.
+Milestones and timeline for the next 12 to 24 months.

 The Modern Approach: AI-Assisted Business Plans

-What actually works is using AI that's purpose-built for business planning, tools that go out and research your actual market, pull real competitor data, and build projections from industry benchmarks instead of guesswork.
+The better approach is using AI tools specifically built for business planning, ones that research your actual market, find your real competitors, and build projections based on industry benchmarks rather than imagination.

 Tools like BizPlan Genius combine AI generation with real market research to produce plans that contain actual competitor names, real market sizing data, and financial projections grounded in your specific industry.
 The result is something you can hand to an investor or a bank without embarrassment.